Nymphs and Shepherds: Manchester Children's Choir and Hallé Orchestra

 The song was made famous when in June 1929, a choir of 250 schoolchildren from 52 local schools was recorded singing it in the Free Trade Hall, accompanied by the Hallé Orchestra under the direction of Sir Hamilton Harty.
-The city’s education department had decided that children with no musical training should have a chance to perform.
+The city's education department had decided that children with no musical training should have a chance to perform.
 The Manchester Children's Choir was therefore formed in 1925 by Walter Carroll, Music Advisor to Manchester Education Committee, from elementary schools in the area.
 Grammar school pupils were assumed to have no time to spare for non-academic endeavours such as this, which required two evenings a week rehearsal throughout the whole academic year.
 The choir existed from 1925 to 1939 and gave concerts, usually in local town halls, during Civic Week.
 The concerts with the Halle lasted from 1929 until Walter Carroll's retirement in 1935.
 At the time of the recording 60 boys and 190 girls from Greater Manchester schools took part.
 They were trained by Carroll's assistant, Gertrude Riall, who put phonetic spellings such as "darnce" on a board to ensure words such as "dance" were not sung with the local accent.

 The famous recording was made on the third take and more than a million copies were sold on the Columbia label.
-The B-side of the recording was the Dance Duet from Hansel and Gretel.
+The B-side of the recording was the "Dance Duet" from Hansel and Gretel.
 It was a frequent radio request for many years.
-It was awarded a Gold Disc by EMI in 1989.
+The record was awarded a Gold Disc by EMI in 1989.

 After leaving the choir, some members stayed in touch.
-They reunited on several occasions such as in 1974 to celebrate the golden jubilee of the choir’s formation and in 1989.
+They reunited on several occasions such as in 1974 to celebrate the golden jubilee of the choir's formation and in 1989.
 A musical was written by Victoria Wood for the Manchester International Festival in 2011, called That Day We Sang based on a reunion in 1969.
 An expanded version of the musical was broadcast on television by the BBC on 26 December 2014.
-It starred Imelda Staunton and Michael Ball – who had played the composer Purcell in England, My England (1995).
+It starred Imelda Staunton and Michael Ball, who had played the composer Purcell in England, My England (1995).